puppetlabs-toy-chest/puppet-quest-guide/quests/variables_and_templates.md

 Once you have defined a variable, you can use it anywhere in your manifest where you want to use the assigned value.
 Note that variables are parse-order dependent, which means that a variable must be defined before it can be used.
-Trying to use an undefined variable will result in a special `undef` value.
-Though this may result in explicit errors, in some cases it will still lead to a valid catalog with unexpected contents.

 Technically, Puppet variables are actually *constants* from the perspective of the Puppet parser as it parses your Puppet code to create a catalog.
 Once a